Electronics Technologist - Mid/Senior

 Join us and make YOUR mark on the World!

 Are you interested in joining some of the brightest talent in the world to strengthen the United States’ security?
 Come join Lawrence Livermore National Laboratory (LLNL) where our employees apply their expertise to create solutions for BIG ideas that make our world a better place.

-We have multiple openings for Electronics Technologists/Sr. Electronics Technologists.
-You will support new and on-going experiments for various programs at LLNL’s Site 300 (in Tracy, CA).
-These positions are in the National Security Engineering Division (NSED)/Weapon Technologies and Engineering (WTE) Program, supporting the Weapons and Complex Integration (WCI) Principal Directorate.
+We have one opening for Electronics Technologist to support new and on-going experiments for various programs at LLNL’s Site 300 (in Tracy, CA).
+This position is in the National Security Engineering Division (NSED)/Weapon Technologies and Engineering (WTE) Program, supporting the Weapons and Complex Integration (WCI) Principal Directorate.

 This position will be filled at either level based on knowledge and related experience as assessed by the hiring team.
 Additional job responsibilities (outlined below) will be assigned if hired at the higher level.

 - Provide general electronic technical support to engineering, scientific, and technical staff to plan and conduct experiments at LLNL and other off-site locations and ensure operational readiness of WTE facilities.

 - Design, fabricate, assemble, and disassemble moderately complex electronic components and systems, using work control process and procedure requirements.

 - Operate electronic diagnostic equipment, maintain area controls, assist with electronic diagnostic calibration and alignment, test prior to experiment execution, and perform data recovery after experiment execution.

 - Prepare and maintain systems documentation and experimental records.